riverstone-church/documentation-site/source/_guides/turning-media-equipment-on.md

 4. Use the Samsung remote located in the media booth to turn on all three TVs.
 You will need to walk up front to turn on the tv facing the stage.
 5. You can now clear out the slide you displayed in step 3 by clicking the “X” located next to the output preview.
 6. (Optional) You can click “Clear to Logo” to show the RiverStone welcome slide.

-### Shutdown

-1. (Optional) Quit ProPresenter by clicking “ProProsenter” at the top left of the screen and the clicking quit.
-2. Turn the TVs off.
-3. Close the ProPresenter computer.

 ## Livestream